JanCaha/cpp-viewshed-library/README.md

-# Viewshed a Cpp library to calculate Viewshed and extract LoS on Digital Surface Models
+# Viewshed is a Cpp library to calculate Viewshed and extract LoS on Digital Surface Models

 Library using QGIS, QT API and C++17 features to calculate visibility (viewshed), inverse visibility and additional information about it.
 The library is developed and tested on Linux.